Beagle Exercise Requirements

 Free play and toys

 The Beagle in most cases is what we term a light or moderate chewer.
 This means they tend not to be overly destructive with their toys.
 Dogs like this quite often favor Plush Toys.
-To learn more about the benefits and uses of your dog’s toys read “Not all dog toys are created equal”
+To learn about the best type of toys for Beagles see here.

 Beagles generally love to chase a ball.
 In fact, you could throw the ball a hundred times and they would still want more.
 If you Beagle falls into this group you may want to consider getting them an automatic ball launcher.
 Due to their intelligence and love of treats, they can learn to use one of these fairly quickly.
 Read “Automatic Ball Launchers” for more information.